 Brussels City Museum at the King’s House (Grand Place)

 The museum of the city of Brussels is located in this building – at the Grand Place.

 La Maison du Roi (The King’s House) is home to the City Museum.
-Entry fee is 8 euros for adults.
+The entry fee is 8 euros for adults.
 Originally built as a bread house, the King’s house at the Grand Place had undergone several demolitions and renovations to later become a seat of administrative importance.

 Brussels Town Hall

 Do admire the town hall at Grand Place.
 This is the only medieval building that is existing in its original form at the Grote Markt.
 The Townhall is also the focal point of the square.

 The town hall was built in different stages during the early part of the 15th century and is very evident from the asymmetrical architecture.

 The Manneken Pis is a unique tourist attraction in Brussels, which is part of many walking tours.
 The statue showcases a “little boy who is peeing” into a fountain.
 There is another bronze statue, called the Jeanneke Pis, which is Manneken Pis’s female counterpart.